Diyckstra/terraform-provider-deyckstra/website/docs/r/vpc.md

 * `cidr_block` - (Optional) The IPv4 CIDR block for the VPC.
 * `enable_dns_support` - (Optional) A boolean flag to enable/disable DNS support in the VPC.
 Defaults true.
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the VPC.
 If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 ## Attribute Reference